 Associate Professor Tim Sherratt is a historian and hacker who researches the possibilities and politics of digital cultural collections.
 Tim has worked across the cultural heritage sector and has been developing online resources relating to libraries, archives, museums and history since 1993.
 He joined the University of Canberra in 2015 as Associate Professor of Digital Heritage.
 You can find him at timsherratt.org or as @wragge on Twitter.

-Philipp Strobl is a research fellow of the Austrian Science Fund (FWF) and a visiting research fellow at Swinburne University of Technology.
-He has been holding research and teaching positions at different universities in Australia, Austria, the United States, and Slovakia.
-His research focuses on a wide range of socio-historical topics, from migration history to urban history, and the history of globalisation.
-His primary research interest is on transnational exchange processes and the history of knowledge transfer.
-His current project researches and writes a collective biography of Austrian refugee migration to Australia.
+Philipp Strobl is a lecturer and researcher at the University of Hildesheim, Germany and an adjunct researcher at Swinburne University of Technology.
+He has been holding research and teaching positions at different universities in Germany, Australia, Austria, the United States, and Slovakia.
+His research focuses on a wide range of socio-historical topics, from migration history to urban history, the history of cultural and economic exchange and the history of knowledge transfer.

 Dr Julie Suares is a recently graduated doctoral student of Deakin University and a Visiting Fellow.
 Her doctorate was conferred in October 2015.
 Julie’s research focuses on JB Chifley, Australian Prime Minister from 1945-49, as an internationalist.
 She was recently awarded an Australian Prime Ministers Centre Honorary Fellowship for 2015-2016, and is currently revising her thesis for publication.